warmana/cloudant-docs-fork/docs2017/src/guides/backup-guide.md

 simply select the date of the backup to restore, then click the 'Restore' button.

-<aside class="warning" role="complementary" aria-label="mustbestable1">Documents must be in a stable state before restoring from backup.
+>   **Note**: Documents must be in a stable state before restoring from backup.
     In other words,
-the document should not be constantly receiving changes and updates.</aside>
+    the document should not be constantly receiving changes and updates.

 ## Using the API